USFWS/secas/_posts/2023-02-24-Caribbean-Community-of-Practice-kickoff-meeting-in-Christiansted-St-Croix.md

 ---
+layout: post
 published: false
+title: >-
+  A tale of two partnerships - How SARP and SECAS work together
+author: >-
+  Alex Lamle, User Support for the Southeast Blueprint
+hero:
+  name: Plant_Rivercane_2019-1.jpg
+  alt: Close-up photo of rivercane showing shiny green leaves and shoots.
+  caption: Rivercane.
+Photo by the National Park Service.
+  headerClass: light-text
+  float: right
 ---
 This month, some of our SECAS staff traveled to St. Croix in the U.S. Virgin Islands for a Caribbean Community of Practice kickoff meeting.
 The meeting, organized in conjunction with the Southeast Climate Adaptation Science Center (SECASC), had over 45 attendees from 13 different agencies and organizations and spanned two days.
 The goals for this meeting were:

 1. To support the development of a strong community of practice in the Caribbean by creating opportunities to learn about existing work across the region,
 2. Elicit feedback on the developing Caribbean Blueprint indicators and draft priorities, and
-3. Engage in discussions about the data inequities and conservation challenges that are unique to the Caribbean.
+3. Engage in discussions about the data inequities and conservation challenges that are unique to the Caribbean.<!--more-->

 SECAS is in the thick of Blueprint 2023 development, where we are updating the Puerto Rico data and expanding the Blueprint to the U.S. Virgin Islands for the first time!
 Leading up to this meeting, we hosted several virtual calls to gain insights and feedback as we develop brand new indicators for the Caribbean.
 Meeting attendees got a sneak peek at the first draft of the 2023 Caribbean Blueprint priorities as half of the first day was dedicated to a mini workshop where we discussed how this early draft was capturing conservation priorities and where it was lacking.
 There was rich dialogue about the importance of freshwater, the significance of historic cultural resources, the ridges to reef connections, and the economic value of Caribbean natural resources.